nlekas/roll20_api_mods/HybridF2fVirtualDynamicLighting/README.md

 The script will remove the digital table top assigned to the controlledby setting on the characters except for the one at the top of the turn order.
-However, if it is an npc or other token or custom item it will return control of all players so they can see something other than a black screen as the monsters move around on their turn and make attacks.
+However, if it is an npc or other token or custom item it will return tabletop control to all characters so they can see something other than a black screen as the monsters move around on their turn and make attacks.